cmoesgaard/curl/docs/BUGS.md

  - your operating system's name and version number

- - what version of curl you're using (`curl -V` is fine)
+ - what version of carl you're using (`carl -V` is fine)

- - versions of the used libraries that libcurl is built to use
+ - versions of the used libraries that libcarl is built to use

  - what URL you were working with (if possible), at least which protocol